muon-spectroscopy-computational-project/muon-spectroscopy-computational-project.github.io/tutorial-folder/YAMLparameters.md

 * **particle_mass:** mass of the particle, in kg.
 Important for zero point energy estimation.
 By default, it is the mass of the muon.
 DEFAULT: 1.884E-28 TYPE: float;

-* **save_pickle:** If True,save the output result in a pickled file for further reading and reusing with other Python scripts.
-DEFAULT: true TYPE: boolean.
+* **save_pickle:** if True, save the output result in a pickled file for further reading and reusing with other Python scripts.
+DEFAULT: true TYPE: boolean;

+* **save_structs**: if True, saves .xyz file for all structures + muon optimised with UEP.
+DEFAULT: true, TYPE: boolean.

 #### Unperturbed electrostatic potential plotting: `pm-uep-plot`